AntirWiki/Antir/content/Campaigns/Journey/Journey Ideas.md

 Level 10 party final encounter: a level 13 and two level 8s - [Weak Graveknight Warmaster](https://2e.aonprd.com/Monsters.aspx?ID=1869&Weak=true&NoRedirect=1) for the boss?
 Party level 7: 10 and two 5s - [Cursed King](https://2e.aonprd.com/Monsters.aspx?ID=2405) for the boss?

+SPAWN for final final Kyrillos fight

+After defeating (kyrillos-possessed Autumn King?) the king offers them each a boon

+“And for your final boon, I shall grant you… a head start.”
+He drops a leaf, which begins to float to the ground with agonizing slowness.
+GUARDIAN plays, and the escape from the castle begins

 Make initiative trackers for top of GM screen

 Being tested by a high level Blackwing general to see if they're ready to fight the King.
 Maybe even THE general, and the goal is just to land a single blow (his HP represents near-misses)